NBISweden/SystemsThinking/CONTRIBUTING.md

 quarto add percyfal/nbis-course-quarto
 ```

-## pre-commit
+## Linting

-It is recommended that you setup `pre-commit` for linting and for
-preventing the mistaken addition of large files, among other things.
+The manifest contains a task called `lint` which will run code
+linters, such as `pre-commit`, on the source code.
 Run

 ```
-pixi run pre-commit
+pixi run lint
 ```

-to initialize `pre-commit` hooks.
+to run the `lint` task list.

 # Running Quarto